hyperledger-gerrit-archive/fabric-sdk-java/README.md

 The sdk jar is in. target/fabric-sdk-java-1.0-SNAPSHOT.jar  and you will need the additional dependencies listed above.
 When the SDK is published to Maven you'll will be able to simply include it in a your application's pom.xml.

+### Chaincode endorsement policies
+Policies are described in the [Fabric Endorsement Policies document](https://gerrit.hyperledger.org/r/gitweb?p=fabric.git;a=blob;f=docs/endorsement-policies.md;h=1eecf359c12c3f7c1ddc63759a0b5f3141b07f13;hb=HEAD).
+You create a policy using a Fabric tool ( an example is shown in [JIRA issue FAB-2376](https://jira.hyperledger.org/browse/FAB-2376?focusedCommentId=21121&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-21121)) and give it to the SDK either as a file or a byte array.
+The SDK, in turn, will use the policy when it creates chaincode instantiation requests.

+To input a policy to the SDK, use the [ChaincodeEndorsementPolicy class](https://gerrit.hyperledger.org/r/gitweb?p=fabric-sdk-java.git;a=blob;f=src/main/java/org/hyperledger/fabric/sdk/ChaincodeEndorsementPolicy.java;h=b67b5514b1e26ffac71210a33d788b83ee7cf288;hb=HEAD).

 #Basic Troubleshooting
 **identity or token do not match**